Aquaculture Stewardship Council (ASC)

 Grieg Seafood is targeting 100 percent ASC certification by 2023.
 If a farm cannot achieve the certification due to a larger biological challenge in that area, it should be compliant on all other assessment criteria by the same year.

-Grieg Seafood Rogaland: 0 farms are certified.
-The first farms are under assessment.
+Grieg Seafood Rogaland: 1 farm is certified, and 2 farms are under assessment.

 Grieg Seafood Newfoundland: 0 farms are certified, as this region is currently under establishment and no sea farms are yet operational.